 To prove this we prove that we have an isomorphism

 where $\Delta_{\calT,w}:\calT\rightarrow\calT\times_\car\calT$ is induced by $t\mapsto (w(t),t)$.

 \begin{proposition} The sheaf $\calH^i(q,q)_!\Q$ is (up to a shift by $-n$) perverse and is the intermediate extension of its restriction to the open substack of regular elements of $\calT\times_\car\calT$.
-In particular, it is equipped with a $W\times W$-equivariant structure. \end{proposition}
+In particular, it is $W\times W$-equivariant. \end{proposition}